KLBN

 KLBN is a commercial radio station located in Fresno, California, broadcasting on 101.9 FM.
 KLBN airs a regional Mexican music format branded as "La Buena".
 Its studios are located just north of downtown Fresno, and the transmitter tower is in Meadow Lakes in the Sierra National Forest.

-KLBN broadcasts two channels in HD.
+KLBN broadcasts two channels in HD Radio.

 History

-The 101.9 license in Fresno was awarded to KARM, The George Harm Station, on October 3, 1949, after having broadcast since the previous year.
+The 101.9 license in Fresno was awarded to KARM (1430 AM), The George Harm Station, on October 3, 1949, after having broadcast since the previous year.
 KARM-FM remained such and co-owned with KARM through 1975.

-When the station was sold to Lake Enterprises in 1975, a call letter change to KFRE-FM was also applied for.
-(It would have been the second KFRE-FM, after the previous one was sold in 1971.)
-Another Fresno station, KFYE, objected to the similarity and had its petition to deny upheld.
+When the station was sold to Lake Enterprises, owner of KFRE (940 AM), in 1975, a call letter change to KFRE-FM was also applied for.
+It would have been the second KFRE-FM, after the previous one was sold in 1971.
+That station, which had become KFYE, objected to the similarity and had its petition to deny upheld.
 Ultimately, the station settled on KFRY.

-From 1988 to 2008, except for the early 1990s, the station was KOQO.
-La Super Q until It became KLBN in 2008.
+From 1988 to 2008, except for the early 1990s, the station was KOQO (La Super Q).
+It became KLBN in 2008.